mbeckenbach/nugetBundling/README.md

 Creates JavaScript bundles using CDNs depending on the installed nuget package version with local fallback.

 I've added a list of packages that i use with this to the wiki.
-Please feel free to add your packages / cdn paths and fallback expressions there, so that the list can grow. https://github.com/mbeckenbach/nugetBundling/wiki
+Please feel free to submit your packages / cdn paths and fallback expressions there, so that the list can grow. https://github.com/mbeckenbach/nugetBundling/wiki

 ##Install via Nuget
 ```PowerShell